 However, since it is Oregon, there is still a strong commitment to social justice causes, with community societies focusing on affordable housing and educational equality.

 This mix of environmental consciousness and social activism positions Hood River as a beacon of liberal living, harmoniously blending natural beauty with progressive community engagement…at least according to them…

 Summary and Wrap-Up

-This is a list of the four most conservative and four most liberal cities in Oregon, as chosen by me.
+This is a list of the four most conservative and five most liberal cities in Oregon, as chosen by me.